-Join us each Saturday evening at 7:30 pm on Facebook as we navigate the COVID-19 pandemic.
+Join us on Facebook as we navigate the COVID-19 pandemic.
 Maestra Sarah Ioannides hosts members of the Symphony Tacoma community–including our incredible musicians!–for a LIVE discussion or presentation “behind the scenes” of the concert hall.

 Not a Facebook user?
 No worries!
 The chats will be posted to this page following the broadcast.
 You can also catch them on our YouTube channel each week.

 Visit our Upcoming Concerts page for our schedule of future broadcasts.

 Hosted by Symphony Tacoma Executive Director Karina Bharne, Symphony Tacoma’s Jeffrey Snyder takes you inside the Monette Trumpet Factory and show all the ins and outs of crafting a trumpet.
 Jeff also discusses his experiences playing trumpet and shares some musical excerpts.

 Acclaimed clarinetist Anthony McGill, composer Richard Danielpour and Symphony Tacoma Board member Desiree Wilkins Finch join Maestra Sarah Ioannides to discuss Danielpour’s 2013 clarinet concerto From the Mountaintop.
 Inspired by the words and legacy of Dr. Martin Luther King, Jr., the composition pays homage to all who took part in America’s momentous civil rights struggle as well as victims of injustice around the world.
 Of the concerti he’s written, it’s among his favorites.